lerenn/code-manager/docs/features/017-reorganize-worktree-structure-and-add-clone.md

    - Update workspace path references to point to new worktree paths
    - Maintain workspace functionality with new schema
    - Validate workspace references only point to worktrees (create them if they don't exist)
-   - Workspace repositories reference repository entries (managed or unmanaged)
+   - Workspace repositories reference repository entries
    - Each repository in workspace must have a matching worktree
    - Automatically create worktrees from repository's default branch when missing